Chapter 6: Multiple Qubits and Entanglement

 The Fredkin gate, or controlled-SWAP (CSWAP), swaps two target qubits only when the control qubit is $|1\rangle$.
 Like the Toffoli, it is universal for classical reversible computation.

-In practice, hardware natively implements only a small set of gates (often single-qubit rotations plus CNOT or CZ).
+Real hardware natively implements only a small set of gates (often single-qubit rotations plus CNOT or CZ).
 Gates like Toffoli and Fredkin are decomposed into sequences of these native gates.
-The Toffoli gate, for example, requires at least six CNOT gates in its decomposition.
+The Toffoli gate, for example, requires at least six CNOT gates in its standard decomposition.
 Minimizing gate count is a key concern in quantum circuit optimization.

 6.6 Universality: A Small Set of Gates Can Do Anything